Student Engagement Scholarship

 Student Engagement Scholarship Criteria

 The Student Engagement Scholarship is available to recipients of a Living-Learning Community (LLC) scholarship.
-The Student Engagement scholarship acts as a “second phase” of the LLC scholarship - this helps students maintain funding beyond the first academic year while honoring their commitment to co-curricular engagement at Baylor.
+The Student Engagement scholarship acts as a “second phase” of the LLC scholarship and is available to students in their second, third, and fourth years at Baylor University.
+This scholarship helps students maintain funding beyond the first academic year while honoring their commitment to co-curricular engagement at Baylor.

 A Student Engagement Scholarship recipient must: